-In controlled clinical trials of metformin of 29 weeks duration, a decrease to subnormal levels of previously normal serum Vitamin B12 levels, without clinical manifestations, was observed in approximately 7% of patients.
-Such decrease, possibly due to interference with B12 absorption from the B12-intrinsic factor complex, is, however, very rarely associated with anemia and appears to be rapidly reversible with discontinuation of metformin or Vitamin B12 supplementation.
-[See WARNINGS AND PRECAUTIONS (5.5).]
+In controlled clinical trials of metformin of 29 weeks duration, a decrease to subnormal levels of previously normal serum Vitamin $B{12}$ levels, without clinical manifestations, was observed in approximately 7% of patients.
+Such decrease, possibly due to interference with $B{12}$ absorption from the $B{12}$ -intrinsic factor complex, is, however, very rarely associated with anemia and appears to be rapidly reversible with discontinuation of metformin or Vitamin $B{12}$ supplementation.
+(See PRECAUTIONS).

-6.2 Postmarketing Experience
+Postmarketing Experience

-Additional adverse reactions have been identified during postapproval use of JANUMET or sitagliptin, one of the components of JANUMET.
-These reactions have been reported when JANUMET or sitagliptin have been used alone and/or in combination with other antihyperglycemic agents.
+Additional adverse reactions have been identified during postapproval use of sitagliptin with or without metformin, and/or in combination with other antidiabetic medications.
 Because these reactions are reported voluntarily from a population of uncertain size, it is generally not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Hypersensitivity reactions including anaphylaxis, angioedema, rash, urticaria, cutaneous vasculitis, and exfoliative skin conditions including Stevens-Johnson syndrome [see WARNINGS AND PRECAUTIONS (5.14)]; upper respiratory tract infection; hepatic enzyme elevations; acute pancreatitis, including fatal and non-fatal hemorrhagic and necrotizing pancreatitis [see Limitations of Use (1); WARNINGS AND PRECAUTIONS (5.2)]; worsening renal function, including acute renal failure (sometimes requiring dialysis) and tubulointerstitial nephritis; bullous pemphigoid [see WARNINGS AND PRECAUTIONS, Bullous Pemphigoid]; severe and disabling arthralgia [see WARNINGS AND PRECAUTIONS (5.16)]; constipation; vomiting; headache; myalgia; pain in extremity; back pain; pruritus.
+Hypersensitivity reactions including anaphylaxis, angioedema, rash, urticaria, cutaneous vasculitis, and exfoliative skin conditions including Stevens-Johnson syndrome (see PRECAUTIONS); upper respiratory tract infection; hepatic enzyme elevations; acute pancreatitis, including fatal and non-fatal hemorrhagic and necrotizing pancreatitis (see

+PRECAUTIONS); worsening renal function, including acute renal failure (sometimes requiring dialysis) and tubulointerstitial nephritis; bullous pemphigoid (see PRECAUTIONS, Bullous Pemphigoid); severe and disabling arthralgia (see PRECAUTIONS); constipation; vomiting; headache; myalgia; pain in extremity; back pain; pruritus.